 "Of course, we will." he reached his hand out and waited for her, his eyes tinted with sadness when he said, "I promise."

-After a moment, Chihiro smiled at Haku taking his hand without hesitation and then there was a blink of bright light before the white dragon and the girl soared up together into the clear blue sky, high and free.
-Chihiro clung tightly to his horns as she felt the wind rush through her face and tried her hardest to keep her eyes open but they kept getting heavier and heavier..
+After a moment, Chihiro smiled at Haku taking his hand without hesitation.
+Then, there was a blink of bright light before the white dragon and the girl soared up together into the clear blue sky, high and free.
+Chihiro clung tightly onto his horns as she felt the wind rush through her face.
+She tried her hardest to keep her eyes open but they kept getting heavier and heavier..

 Can we meet again?